gaphor/gaphas/README.txt

 Undo
 ====

-Gaphas has a simple build-in system for registring changes in it's classes and notifying the application.
+Gaphas has a simple build-in system for registering changes in it's classes and notifying the application.
 This code resides in state.py.

 There is also a "reverter" framework in place.
 This "framework" is notified